Get alerts of updates about «Policy databases and monitoring»

 Policy databases and assessment

 Within Europe, we do not only see considerable variation in child and adolescent weight status and energy balance related behaviours (EBRB), we also see great variation in policies and strategies designed to foster environments that promote healthier food and physical activity choices.

-Tools such as the NOURISHING framework, developed by the World Cancer Research Fund International, the leader of WP2, highlights where governments need to take action to promote healthy diets, provide an important demonstration of ways in which this can be done.
+Tools such as the NOURISHING framework, developed by the World Cancer Research Fund International, the leader of work package 2, highlights where governments need to take action to promote healthy diets, provide an important demonstration of ways in which this can be done.
 Specifically designed as a policy framework to promote healthy diets and reduce obesity, NOURISHING brings together ten policy areas across three domains: food environment, food system and behaviour change communication.

 As part of CO-CREATE, it was recognised that an equivalent tool for assessing physical activity policy would be extremely valuable.
 MOVING recognises that government action is needed in four areas: active societies, active environments, active people and active systems.
 The evidence shows that each domain is important in influencing how active we are.
 Within the framework, there are six policy areas.
 Each letter of the word MOVING relates to a policy area where government should take action.
 These include programmes to promote activity across the life course including at schools and workplaces; active travel through walking and cycling infrastructure, and access to green spaces; and educating everyone about the benefits of living an active life.

 Go to our project resources to access the databases.